 The penalty is generally permanent, which means that the person has to pay it as long as they have the Part D plan.

 To avoid the penalty, a person should enroll in a plan as soon as possible, unless they have other “creditable” prescription drug coverage.

 This is a Medicare program that helps people with limited means pay the costs of their Part D plans.
 It is worth approximately $5,000 per year.

 To be eligible, a person needs to have enrolled in Medicare parts A, B, or both.
 Also, they need to reside in one of the 50 states or the District of Columbia.

 Another eligibility requirement concerns resources.
 The value of savings, real estate holdings, and investments must not exceed $14,790 for an individual or $29,520 for a married couple.
 When calculating the value of these resources, the program excludes:

 - their car

 - personal possessions

-To enroll, people may sign up during their initial enrollment period when they first become eligible for Medicare.
-If they miss this period, they may sign up during the open enrollment period, although they may have to pay a late enrollment penalty.
+A person can enroll during their IEP, when they first become eligible for Medicare.
+If they miss this, they can sign up during the open enrollment period every year, though they may have to pay a late enrollment fee going forward.